menu

 Repton is a tiny town located in the state of Alabama.
 With a population of 229 people and just one neighborhood, Repton is the 371st largest community in Alabama.

-Because occupations involving physical labor dominate the local economy, Repton is generally considered to be a blue-collar town.
-74.51% of the Repton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Repton, you'll notice that it is more blue-collar than most other communities in America.
+74.51% of Repton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Repton is a town of production and manufacturing workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Repton who work in food service (8.82%), teaching (8.82%), and management occupations (3.92%).

 Repton is a small town, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Repton, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 98.98% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.

-Repton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Repton does not have a public transit system used by locals to get to and from work.

 The per capita income in Repton in 2022 was $15,445, which is low income relative to Alabama and the nation.
 This equates to an annual income of $61,780 for a family of four.